NorwegianVeterinaryInstitute/ALPPACA/paper.md

 ---

 # Summary
 ALPPACA (A tooL for Prokaryotic Phylogeny And Clustering Analysis) is a Nextflow pipeline created to make it easier to run phylogenetic analysis on prokaryotic datasets.
+The pipeline consists of three tracks; core gene, core genome, and reference-based phylogeny.

 # Statement of need

 # Acknowledgements
+QREC-MaP & KLEB-GAP

 # Citations